 Vehicle safety discounts

 One way to help offset rate increases — other than sticking to Top Safety Picks — is to drive cars that are loaded with safety features.
-Insurers like safety features, so antilock brakes, anti-theft devices, and daytime running lights are a few features that could score you a safety-device discount.
+Insurers love safety features — so antilock brakes, anti-theft devices, and daytime running lights are a few features that could score you a safety device discount.
 Check with your insurer to see if your cars help you qualify.

 We know shelling out big bucks for the newest and safest car isn't always an option.
 With the Multi-Car discount from Esurance, the more cars you're looking to insure, the more you'll be able to save.

 If the discount is available in your state, we'll automatically add it to your policy when you add multiple vehicles.
 Simple as that.